data-apis/array-api/spec/API_specification/array_object.md

 -   If `x1_i` is either `+0` or `-0` and `x2_i` is a nonzero finite number, the result is `x2_i`.
 -   If `x1_i` is a nonzero finite number and `x2_i` is either `+0` or `-0`, the result is `x1_i`.
 -   If `x1_i` is a nonzero finite number and `x2_i` is `-x1_i`, the result is `+0`.
--   In the remaining cases, when neither an `infinity`, `+0`, `-0`, nor a `NaN` is involved, and the operands have the same sign or have different magnitudes, the sum must be computed and rounded to the nearest representable value according to IEEE 754-2019 and a supported round mode.
-If the magnitude is too large to represent, the operation overflows and the result is an `infinity` of appropriate sign.
+-   In the remaining cases, when neither `infinity`, `+0`, `-0`, nor a `NaN` is involved, and the operands have the same mathematical sign or have different magnitudes, the sum must be computed and rounded to the nearest representable value according to IEEE 754-2019 and a supported round mode.
+If the magnitude is too large to represent, the operation overflows and the result is an `infinity` of appropriate mathematical sign.

 .. note::